FaithAlone.net

 Kithab al-Masahif is a book that was written in the ninth century by the son of the compiler of Sunan Abi Dawud, one of the six canonical Hadith collections.

-In it, Ibn abu-Dawud writes the following about the battle of Yamama, which led to Abu Bakr deciding to compile the Quran in the first place.
-During this battle, many Huffaz, those who had a large portion of the Quran memorized, died, and he didn't want to lose any more of the Quran:
+In it, Ibn Abi Dawud writes the following about the Battle of Yamama (632 AD), which led to Abu Bakr deciding to compile the Quran.
+During this battle, many Huffaz - those who had a large portion of the Quran memorized - died, and Ibn Abi Dawud states that there were passages of the Quran known only amongst those who died, and not found with anyone after them:

 Zuhri reports, "We have heard that many Qur'an passages were revealed but that those who had memorized them fell in the Yemama fighting.
 Those passages had not been written down, and following the deaths of those who knew them, were no longer known; nor had Abu Bakr, nor Umar nor Uthman as yet collected the texts of the Qur'an.
 Those lost passages were not to be found with anyone after the deaths of those who had memorized them.